Dimer-projection contact and the clock shift of a unitary Fermi gas: Details of the experimental protocol

-We measure the relaxation rate by ``swapping" free-atom $\ket{1}$ and $\ket{2}$ populations with a variable time delay after dimers are formed.
+We measure the relaxation rate by ``swapping" the populations of unbound atoms in $\ket{1}$ and $\ket{2}$ at time delay $t_\pi$ after rf association of dimers.
 The final populations in $\ket{1}$ and $\ket{2}$ are then imaged.
-We find that $\delta N_2/\delta N_1 =1$ follows an exponential decay in the delay time of the $\pi$ pulse, which can be explained as follows.
+We find that $\delta N_2/\delta N_1$ decreases with $t_\pi$, which can be understood as follows.
 If the population swap is applied immediately after the dimer association pulse, the system is left as if we did not apply any pulse at all, and we observe greater loss in $\ket{2}$ compared to $\ket{1}$.
-The opposite occurs in the case of long wait time, as the (initial) $\ket{2}$ atoms experience severe atom-dimer decay before being swapped into $\ket{1}$ for imaging.
-The atom-dimer decay rate is extracted from a simple exponential fit, yielding a time constant $\tau = 1.4(3)$\,ms for $T = 0.58(2) T_F$, and $\tau = 0.6(2)$\,ms for $T = 0.32(1) T_F$.
-We attribute this change due to the higher density of a colder gas.
-Both relaxation times are consistent with a vibrational decay cross-section comparable to the universal rate described in Ref.~\cite{quemener2012ultracold} and references therein.
+Conversely, in the case of long $t_\pi$, the (initial) $\ket{2}$ atoms experience severe atom-dimer decay before being swapped into $\ket{1}$ for imaging.
+Fitting these data to an exponential, we find a best-fit decay time $\tau = 1.4(3)$\,ms for $T = 0.58(2) T_F$, and $\tau = 0.6(2)$\,ms for $T = 0.32(1) T_F$.
+We attribute this increase to the higher density of a colder gas.
+Both relaxation times are consistent with a vibrational decay cross-section comparable to the ``universal'' rate of dialkali collisional relaxation, described in Ref.~\cite{quemener2012ultracold} and references therein.
+We note that alkali relaxation dynamics are atypical, since ultracold atom-molecule relaxation rates are normally sensitive to the details of three-body interaction potentials.